DannyDannyDanny/Massive-Algorithm-Notes/README.md

 #### Algorithm to reverse S in the cache oblivious model.

-* Half the string into substrings recursively until any two substrings fit into memory.
+* Half the string into substrings recursively until any two substrings fit into **memory**.
-* Load first and last substrings into memory and reverse each.
+* Read the first and last substrings into memory and reverse each substring.
-* Write each reversed substring in place of the others original position.
+* Write the reversed substrings each to the others original position.

-> wait this is exactly the same....
+* Working inwards, repeat the process for each pair of substrings until S has been reversed.

+The algorithms runs in $O(n/M)$ I/Os